gridonic/coding/guidelines/css/README.md

 - Keep line-length to a sensible maximum, e.g., 120 columns.
 - Prefer comments on their own line.
 Avoid end-of-line comments.
 - Prefer line comments (// in Sass-land) to block comments.
-- Write detailed comments for code that isn't self-documenting:
+- Write detailed comments for code that isn’t self-documenting:
     - Uses of z-index
     - Compatibility or browser-specific hacks